itsmegasus/empty-repo-for-glitch.com/README.md

 # For what? :
-Just an empty repo for testing hosting platforms.., Like glitch, railway, etc ...
+`Just an empty repo to use it in github workspaces or any online hosting platfome that has an online IDE to connect this repo to it to start fresh with a blank template.`